marked-gil/discover-asia/README.md

 * **'Subscribe to Newsletter' section**

-    In this area is situated an input field for email address for users who wish to subscribe to the company's newsletter.
+    In this area is situated an input field for email address for users who wish to subscribe to the agency's newsletter.
 It also contains a heading at the top to inform users of what it is for, a clearly worded label to instruct what to do, an input field where an email address goes into, and a submit button at the bottom.

     ![Screenshot of Newsletter section](docs/newsletter.png)